Guidelines to help members and organizers succeed on Meetup

 Groups must not contain content or promote events that could promote or facilitate illegal or violent activity, such as:

-- Buying or selling firearms or drugs
+- Buying, selling, or trading firearms, ammunition, or drugs

 - Pyramid schemes

 - Acts of physical harm against other people